kahkengwong/CEP-IP_Framework/README.md

 - The workflow begins with identification of the **GOI** and its monotonically co-expressed **DFGs** via Spearman-Kendall dual-filtering, establishing the GOI-DFG module.

-- GAM then quantifies the strength of their relationship (DE), and PRSS-REML optimization ensures an appropriately fitted model.
+- GAM then quantifies the strength of their relationship (DE), and PRSS-REML optimization ensures an ideal, fitted model.

 - Key methodologies of this study include identification of cells most well-predicted by the model: If a cell is well-predicted, it should have high **explanatory power (EP)**.
-These cells are termed as **top-ranked EP (TREP) cells** — those most strongly harboring the GOI-DFG module (part (V) of the figure above)
+These cells are termed as **top-ranked EP (TREP) cells** i.e., those most strongly harboring the GOI-DFG module (part (V) of the figure above)

 - Another key method is to binarize the GOI-DFG transcriptional space by **inflection point (IP)** into **pre-IP and post-IP regions**.
-These regions exhibit distinct distribution patterns of TREP cells, producing **quadrants of four subpopulations of cells with different biology**, revealed through GO enrichment and Monocle3 analysis.
+These regions show different distribution patterns of TREP cells, producing **quadrants of four subpopulations of cells with different biology**, shown via GO enrichment and Monocle3 analysis.

-- Collectively, this forms the **CEP-IP framework** detailed in the next section.
+- Collectively, this forms the **CEP-IP framework**.

 ---